 Candidates must read and understand all the instructions mentioned on the NEET question paper

-All details in the particulars section of the NEET 2022 OMR sheet must be filled in a legible handwriting.
+All details in the particulars section of the NEET 2023 OMR sheet must be filled in legible handwriting.
 Care must be taken to ensure details are correct.

-Candidates must not talk to other candidates and must maintain silence during the NEET exam.
+Candidates must not talk to other candidates and should maintain silence during the NEET exam.

-With the COVID pandemic threat still in place, candidates must also follow social distancing, wear masks and carry a sanitiser to the exam hall for NEET 2022.
+With the COVID pandemic threat still in place, candidates must also follow social distancing, wear masks and carry sanitiser to the exam hall for NEET 2023.

 The exam will be video graphed so candidates must ensure they sit upright and avoid any suspicious activity or behaviour.

 |Daman and Diu||Daman|